 During their first year, Bucknell STEM Scholars will

 All Bucknell STEM Scholars will be exposed to research early in their academic careers and will be encouraged to continue working on research projects with faculty and to present their work in oral or poster presentations as well as peer-reviewed scholarship throughout their education.

-Applications will be accepted from admitted students beginning March 21, 2014.
-Check back here for the on-line application form.
+Online applications will be accepted from admitted students beginning March 31, 2014.

 The deadline for application will be April 18, 2014.
 Students will be notified if they have been accepted for participation on April 28.
 There will be a short waitlist.